jiayuehua/blog/_posts/2019-11-09-llvm-from-scratch.md

 ----

-If you succeed in building `clang`, but then when you run it you get errors about the standard headers, like this, then you probably forgot to apply Jens Jorgensen's patch.
+If you succeed in building `clang`, but then when you run it you get errors about the standard C-language headers, like this,

     $ bin/clang++ test.cc
     test.cc:1:10: fatal error: 'stdio.h' file not found